jcoleman45/6300test/Project2/D1/TestPlan.md

 #### 1.1.1 Unit Testing Strategy

 Unit testing will first be performed to ensure the functionality of each modules individually.
-Each method of each classes willed be tested to ensure it behaves exatcly as expected.
+Each method of each classes willed be tested to ensure it behaves exactly as expected.
 Unit test cases will be prepared by the QA manager based on the requirement specifications and executed by application developers during software construction phase.
 Thus any faulty module can be fixed immediately rather than let it exist and then cause some major issue in the integration phase.